ferru97/PyPaperBot/README.md

 # PyPaperBot
 PyPaperBot is a Python tool for **downloading scientific papers** using Google Scholar, Crossref, and SciHub.
-The tool tries to download papers from different sources such as PDF provided from Scholar, Scholar related links, and Scihub.
+The tool tries to download papers from different sources such as PDF provided by Scholar, Scholar related links, and Scihub.
 PyPaerbot is also able to download the **bibtex** of each paper.

 ## Features